Today, 79 percent of Americans use social media.

 One of the most tried and true fundraising strategies for major donors is soliciting feedback.
 Think about this: your nonprofit already has potential and active donors offering feedback to you 24/7 on social media.
 So, are you listening?
 Whether that be with their posts, comments, reactions, or sheer silence; your organization’s followers are offering invaluable advice around the clock.

-Nonprofits make their followers feel heard in many ways:
+Nonprofits can make their followers feel heard in many ways:

 - Always follow back.
 Let your followers know they are noticed and appreciated.